demisto/content/Packs/Flashpoint/Integrations/Ignite/README.md

 ### flashpoint-ignite-event-list

 ***
-Searches for events within the specified time-period, the report fpid, or attack IDs.
+Searches for events within the specified time period, the Flashpoint report ID, or attack IDs.

 #### Base Command